Android O Tutorial: Using Custom Font Resources

 Using a font family

-What if you want to use the same font in its different styles?
+As we’ve seen above, what if you want to use the same font in its different styles?
 Alright, maybe you can get away using the default Typeface style of bold or italic.
 But what if you want a thinner font?
 Thin and italic?

 Creating a Font Family